alejofernandez/api-designer-repository/README.md

 api-designer-repository
 =======================

-An open-source local/remote repository for the RAML-Editor tool written in Node.js
+An open-source local/remote repository library for the RAML API-Designer tool written in Node.js